Canadian Coast Guard Auxiliary: Current operations

 Similar to its predecessor, the CMRA, the CCGA is a non-profit organization of volunteers who provide maritime search and rescue services for the federal government upon request from one of Canada's three Joint Rescue Coordination Centres (JRCCs) and two MRSC's.

 CCGA units may respond on their own or may be asked to respond with regular CCG search and rescue vessels or Royal Canadian Air Force aircraft, as determined by the JRCC in charge of coordinating the response.

 Some CCGA units on the Atlantic and Pacific coasts as well as the Great Lakes and St. Lawrence River actually have dedicated rescue vessels such as rigid hull inflatable boats similar to the Zodiac Hurricane 733 or Titan 249 XL.
 These vessels are owned and equipped by non-profit organizations located in the communities where the vessels are home ported but are still crewed by volunteers.
 The organizations, their volunteers and their vessels are part of the CCGA.
 In some cases the coxswains of these vessels receive fast rescue craft (FRC) training from CCG; CCG Station Bamfield in British Columbia and CCG Station Sambro in Nova Scotia.

 Regions

 The CCGA operations are divided into five regions which reflect the way that the Canadian Coast Guard is also organized.
 Each region is separately incorporated and is a registered charity under the Canada Revenue Agency with the ability to issue charitable donation receipts.
+These Regions are subdivided into Districts that Units are a part of.